 - Expand and deepen evidence of impact of CGIAR research investments on CGIAR Strategy and Results Framework (SRF) outcomes and associated Sustainable Development Goals (SDGs),

 - Support CGIAR's strong committment to embed a culture of impact assessment into the System.

 To fulfill its mandate, SPIA works with a wide range of partners inside and outside CGIAR.
 SPIA also works with other CGIAR external advisory services, and may convene and/or broker strategic impact assessment discussions at the request of the System Council.

-SPIA currently manages a large program called Strengthening Impact Assessment in the CGIAR (SIAC) that supports methods development, impact assessments and other studies, capacity strengthening, and a community of practice of impact assessment specialists in the CGIAR.
+Between 2013 and mid-2017, SPIA managed a large program called Strengthening Impact Assessment in the CGIAR (SIAC) that supported methods development, impact assessments, and capacity strengthening of impact assessment specialists in the CGIAR.
 Based on this program, SPIA has produced a series of syntheses reports, technical notes, and impact briefs as well as occassional blogs.

 As a part of its new program of work (2019-2024), SPIA has recently launched a Call for Expressions of Interest for Impact Studies, with a submission deadline of March 18, 2019.